Homeschooling high school can be stressful. Here’s how to create a simple plan for homeschooling the high school years through graduation.

 Read: How We Teach Homeschool Economics

 Some children know exactly where they want to go to college, so in those cases, it is a good idea to check out the requirements of the college they wish to attend.
 However, I have found that most colleges are more interested in your child’s ACT or SAT scores than what classes they took in high school.
+They simply want to see a completed transcript with little care for what’s on it beyond the credits and the grades.

 2 – List every subject they will need + electives.